adecloud/devops-accelerate-assignment/README.md

 - **Note**: Workflow should:
     - Run an Ubuntu Image
-    - Print the OS name , list all files in the repository, output any other va
+    - Print the OS name , list all files in the repository, output any other vaue